yuseok-kim-edushare/simple-.net-Crypting-For-PowerBuilder/README.md

 For Example
 - AES Encryption with GCM mode
   - This is important to secure using Symmetric Encrypting Function in morden
-  - (Not supported in .NET Framework 4.8.1)
+  - Not native supported in .NET Framework 4.8.1
     - Fallback to AES-256-CBC (this will ensure cross compatibility between PB and SQL Server)
+    - also import dll of windows's CGN (bcrypt.dll) can make usable aes-gcm
 - Diffie Hellman Key Exchange or else equivalent
   - for 2nd layer securing to transport sensitive data
   - (In TLS already used, but bi-layered encrypt for more secure handling)